What to cook for dinner this week:

 - Fresh Cucumber Tomato Salad (Day #2) only takes about 10 minutes to make.
 But, sometimes saving 10 minutes on a weeknight when everyone is starving and you’re feeling tired is a big deal.
 So, make it today if you think it will help tomorrow evening run smoother.

 - Prep the onion and cauliflower for Couscous Salad on Day #3.
 Store each separately in the refrigerator.

-- If you put the chicken in its marinade last night, you’ll only need to get the chicken on the grill tonight.
-If not, mix up the marinade and get the chicken soaking in it in the morning so it has plenty of time to soak up all those flavors before you throw it on the grill in the evening.
+Marinate Chicken: If you didn’t get the chicken in the marinade last night, make sure to do so this morning so it has plenty of time to soak up all those flavors before this evening.

-What’s for Dinner Tonight: Couscous Salad with Spring Veggies and Agrodolce
+What’s for Dinner Tonight: Couscous Salad with Veggies and Agrodolce

-- If you are using this homemade Thai Spice Blend and didn’t make it on Day #1, prepare it before starting on the soup.
+If you are using this homemade Thai Spice Blend instead of a prepared spice blend, prepare it before starting on the soup.

 This Week’s Featured Cocktail: The Gin Julep